 Dividend Rights.
 There are no limitations or restrictions upon the rights of the Board of Directors to declare dividends out of any funds legally available.
 The Company has declared and paid a dividend only once in the history of the Company.
 The Company declared a dividend of \$.80 per share to be paid to all shareholders of record of October 24, 2008.
 The dividend was paid to shareholders during November of 2008.
-Presently, the Company does not plan on paying a dividend for the next year and does not anticipate the payment of any dividends for the foreseeable future.
+Presently, the Company does not plan on, or anticipate paying a dividend for the foreseeable future.
 The Board of Directors initially will follow a policy of retaining earnings, if any, to finance the future growth of the Company or repurchase Company stock.
-Accordingly, future dividends, if any, will depend upon, among other considerations, the Company's need for working capital and its financial conditions at the time.
+Accordingly, future dividends, if any, will depend upon, among other considerations, the Company's need for working capital, its financial conditions at the time and considerations of purchasing Company stock.